WTO chief says budget cap delays trade disputes

 “Such an increase in the number of appeals, on top of the increasing complexity and size of the average appeal, will put a huge strain on the resources of the Appellate Body and its Secretariat in the course of the next biennium.”

-The current lawsuits include a multi-billion dollar fight over subsidies for Boeing and Airbus, a challenge to Australia’s landmark tobacco packaging laws and a dispute about Chinese exports of rare earth metals.
+The current lawsuits include a multi-billion dollar fight over subsidies for Boeing (BA.N) and Airbus EAD.PA, a challenge to Australia’s landmark tobacco packaging laws and a dispute about Chinese exports of rare earth metals.

 WTO rulings going to appeal now average about 364 pages, twice as long as in the early days of the WTO, and cases routinely involve more complainants and third parties, generating more written and oral submissions and exhibits.